 Ideally, dual band should be faster due to the fact that most people use the 2.4ghz wifi channel, and if you set dual band to 5ghz channels, there will be less interference on the devices (whatever you have connected to the wifi).
 Some older devices, however, run slower on dual band.
 Another Source – Wirecutter

-RECOMMENDED Premium: Asus RT-N66U Dual-Band Wireless-N900 Gigabit Router $127 [Amazon] Especially if you are a heavy internet user.
+Especially if you are a heavy internet user.
 This better handles more devices (otherwise internet wouldn’t work on other devices if one monopolized it).
 Its firmware is also very simple, easy to set up and manage the wifi!
-Note: Some people may think about saving $ with N56U $86, however, N66U has better speeds (when accessed by multiple devices) and better range.
-Also don’t get the AC66U, if you want to upgrade, then go for the “Absolute Best” option below.
+Note: Some people may think about saving $ with N66U $86 [Amazon], however, AC66U has better speeds (when accessed by multiple devices) and better range.
+Better for VPN, USB3.0 instead of 2.0, dual core processor instead of single core, also the AC68U is 802.11ac compatibility and 50% longer range.

 Source: [PC World’s Asus RT-N66U router review: The best 802.11n router for the home or home office]